 Unfortunately, detox can kill you if it is done improperly, or if you’re trying to quit “cold turkey” on your own.
 That’s because your body has adapted over time to the number of drugs or alcohol you’ve been taking.
 Stopping them abruptly can cause a boomerang effect in your blood pressure, heart rate or body temperature.
 Do not drug detox on your own.

-Detox at a facility like 12 Keys, with medical supervision and treatment available, is very safe.
+Detoxification at a drug detox like 12 Keys, with medical supervision and treatment available, is very safe.
 We have the experience to recognize potential problems and take immediate action to keep you healthy and comfortable as your body withdraws from substance abuse.

 Can you detox at home?